-Description "Sgabello" is the Italian word for stool, and this style of chair is basically a stool with a back support.
-This was a common type of seating in an affluent Italian home.
-Chairs only started to become comfortable in the later 1600s.
+Description "Sgabello" is the Italian word for a type of simple chair that is basically a stool with a back support.
+This was a common type of easily moved seating in affluent Italian (and subsequently French) homes.
+Chairs only started to become comfortable in the 1600s.
 The chair appears to be at least partially reconstructed at a later period, possibly the in the 1800s.

 Provenance Collection E. Volpi, Florence; E. Volpi Sale, American Art Galleries, New York, 1917, no. 282; purchased by Walters Art Museum, 1917.